ameybarapatre/ANFIS/README.md

 It creates the ANFIS network uses reinforcement learning algorithm Q Learning and stores the trained network.

 ## Preprocessing.py
-It generates fuzzy membership fucntions and calculates reward values using PID for each combination in the dataset.csv
+It generates fuzzy membership functions and calculates reward values using PID for each combination in the dataset.csv

 ### Fuzzy rules: